dantleech/blog/source/_posts/2022-08-27-carrigtwohill.md

 kilometers.
 I don't _have_ to cycle 100k a day, but it's good to have a target.

-This morning I decided that I would take the most direct route west, although avoiding major roads where possible, only following the EV1 where convenient.
+This morning I decided that I would take the most direct route east, although avoiding major roads where possible, only following the EV1 where convenient.
 I've been on the road now for 3 weeks, and I'd like to be back in Weymouth in a week, although it will perhaps be a bit longer.